We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 If you feel it needs more chocolate, whisk in a heaping teaspoon of sifted cocoa powder.
 Pour into a carafe or 4-cup glass measuring jug.
 If making ahead, cover and refrigerate until ready to serve.

-Non alcoholic chocolate mocha martini is a special after dinner drink that everyone can enjoy.
-Make this for your next dinner party and impress your chocolate loving guests.
+Serve immediately.
+Make this for your next dinner party and impress your guests.
 Cheers!

 - Want to lower the calories?
 Leave out the sweetened condensed milk, but it won’t be as thick.